kasperyhr/CSCI620_FinalProject/README.md

 # CSCI620_FinalProject

 This is the final project of CSCI 620 Operating System Security in NYIT - Vancouver Campus from Newer Younger Imperial Team.
 A PoC for educational purpose for CVE-2021-3156.
+You can also find the code: https://github.com/kasperyhr/CSCI620_FinalProject

 # Environment Setup